mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 * iPad 2 and above (3, 4, Mini, Air, Mini 2, Air 2)
 * iPod touch 5th generation and above

-The Mapbox Maps SDK for iOS requires Xcode 7.3 or higher.
+The Mapbox Maps SDK for iOS requires Xcode 8.0 or higher.
+To use this SDK with Xcode 7.3.1, download and use a symbols build from the [releases](https://github.com/mapbox/mapbox-gl-native/releases) page.

 ### Building the SDK